whatiskeptiname/Ultrasonic-Transceiver/README.md

 <img src="./images/ultrasonic_receiver.png">

-This project and image was refrenced from <a href="http://www.zolalab.com.br/eletronica_projetos/ultrasonic_talk.php"> here</a>.
+This project and image was referenced from <a href="http://www.zolalab.com.br/eletronica_projetos/ultrasonic_talk.php"> here</a>.

 ## Components Used